Terms and conditions of sale

 6.4.
 MSE cannot be held responsible for any damage to the package or its contents during transport.

-7. Privacy
+7. Confidentiality

 7.1.
 As long as Confidential Information is not put into the public domain by MSE, and without limitation in time, the Customer undertakes to ensure and maintain the confidentiality of Confidential Information.